Join a community for aspiring Scottish solicitors

-IMPORTANT: We are aware of the uncertainty surrounding exams and the impact it may have on your studies due to the ever-changing situation regarding COVID-19.
-We will provide updates as an when we have more information.
-Please contact firstname.lastname@example.org if you have any questions.
+IMPORTANT: We are aware of the uncertainties surrounding exams and your studies due to restrictions brought on by COVID-19 and endeavour to provide updates as an when we have more information.
+In the meantime, please contact us at email@example.com if you have any questions.

 All Scots Law LLB and Diploma in Professional Legal Practice students are eligible to apply for free!